Level: Intermediate (Level 2)Awarding Body: Edexcel

 T: 020 8968 7755 ext: 243

 What do students say about the course?

-Extensive support programme – Several weekly workshops led by staff.
+Extensive support programme – Weekly workshops led by staff.
 We also select some of our most successful A2 students to be paid to run workshops and mentor other students.